 We hope you enjoy this excerpt from The Muscle and Strength Nutrition Pyramid…

-How to Make Weight for a Powerlifting or Weightlifting Competition
+6 Steps to Cut Weight for a Powerlifting (or Weightlifting) Competition

 An Important Caveat Before We Begin